 Breast Reduction (Individual Result May Vary)

-Insurance will usually pay a significant portion of this procedure.
-Her photographs show her prior to surgery and then several months after surgery.
+Insurance will usually pay a significant portion toward this procedure.

 This is a lady that has had marked asymmetry in her breasts for her entire life.
 Her bra size is a 40C which fits primarily the larger, right breast.
 She has firm rigid breast tissue and constricted lower pole of the left breast commonly called a snoopy deformity.
 She underwent surgery with a reduction of the right breast and an augmentation with mastopexy on the left breast.
 This gained considerable better symmetry between the breasts.
 The breasts have remained soft.
 She suffered a small amount of pigmentation loss on the medial aspect of the right areola which could be addressed with tattooing per her desires.
 The tightness of the left breast is a limiting factor on the size of the breast implant that can be used.
 Over time this would stretch out and facilitate putting larger breast implants in.
 Other options include fat grafting.